Getting started

 Jobs move through several states as they are processed:

 Most jobs you see will be Pending, Processing, Completed, or Failed.
-The other states appear in specific situations: Queued during batch runs, Cancelled when you stop a job, Timeout for oversized inputs, and Retry during automatic recovery.
+The other states appear in specific situations: Queued while waiting for execution capacity, Cancelled when you stop a job, Timeout for oversized inputs, and Retry during automatic recovery.

 Important

-Credits are deducted when a job starts processing, not when it completes.
-Jobs that fail due to platform errors are refunded automatically.
+Credits are deducted when a paid job is submitted, not when it completes.
+Jobs that end in Failed or Timeout are refunded automatically.

 Viewing jobs